Scroll Up

 The 4% rate increase takes effect.

-Another 4% rate increase takes effect.
+The 8% rate increase takes effect.

 December 2023 Rate Study

-January 2024 Board Action
+January 2024 Board Action + Rate Adjustment

 In light of Raftelis’ recommendations, the Board opts for and implements a 5% rate increase to avoid such an abrupt and significant rate increase.
+FCLWD also adjusted multi-family rates to utilize a modified per dwelling unit base fee and a flat rate for usage, as opposed to following the residential base fee and tier rates.

 December 2024 Board Action